wizardsoftheweb/zero-trust-secrets-poc/docs/poc/README.md

 6. [GPG in a container](./06-client-container.md): Clients need `gpg`
 7. [Starter Kube](./07-kubernetes.md): Everything is containerized and running in a kube cluster
 8. [Why the Helm not?](./08-helm.md): put the PoC in a Helm chart to show it off
+9. [A full demo in Kube](./09-first-full-demo.md): Reiterate goals and show off